 Threats and Trends

-The cause of the decline of the northern cricket frog during the 1970s is unknown, but habitat loss and degradation, as well as pesticide contamination, are known to be problems within its range.
+The cause of the decline of the Blanchard’s cricket frog during the 1970s is unknown, but habitat loss and degradation, as well as pesticide contamination, are known to be problems within its range.

 Current Status and Protection

-The northern cricket frog is currently listed as Extirpated under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
-The species has also been designated as a a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature lists the global status of the northern cricket frog as Least Concern.
-The species’ status was last confirmed in January 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The Blanchard’s cricket frog is currently listed as Extirpated under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
+The species has been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act, which offers some protection to individuals and their habitat.
+The International Union for Conservation of Nature lists the global status of the Blanchard’s cricket frog as Least Concern.
+The species’ status was last confirmed in August 2016.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page